rawezh97/color-detection-with-database/README.md

  pip install numpy
  ```

+ # without DB
+ you can run the code with out take a picture and connect with the database

+ # color_detection_with_SQLite
+ you can use this file that already have the SQLite database on it

 # color_detection_button
 in this part you can use the button to change the value of hsv